raul-freitas/IR_nanospectroscopy_workflows/README.md

 In this repository you find Orange workflows for processing s-SNOM data.
 An example dataset including point spectra, spectral linescan and hyperspectral data is provided for educational purposes.
 All data provided was measured at a synchrotron light source and are a courtesy of F. Feres et al. [1].

-## Guidlines for downloading and oppening the workflows:
+## Guidlines for downloading and oppening workflows and datasets:

 1. Go to https://github.com/raul-freitas/imbuia_workflows
 2. Click on **Code** and then **Download ZIP**.
 This can take some time...